-A surge in IP-connected devices is cause for concern regarding the safety of smart properties and cities
+A surge in IP-connected devices is cause for concern regarding the safety of smart properties and cities.
+Smart property cyber security needs to be a priority.

-Properties are becoming more automated than ever before.
+Properties are becoming more automated than ever before, making smart property cyber security a bigger priority everyday.
 Things such as building automation systems (BAS), automated fire suppression systems, access control devices, CCTV, lighting, and more can be completely controlled through an IT network.
 These systems all fall into the realm of supervisory control and data acquisition (SCADA) technology, along with other traditional industrial control systems (ICS).
 Properties that include such systems are described as smart properties.

 Inherent vulnerabilities in the IP-based communications of these systems provide an easy pathway for hackers to gain access and take control.
 In recent years, incidents involving ICS operators as well as smart property owners have occurred.
 The former has historically received more attention as these systems deal with potentially dangerous processes that have the ability to cause physical damage and even loss of life.
 In 2010, the Stuxnet malware was discovered, showing the first instance of hackers causing physical damage.
 More recently the HATMAN/TRISIS malware was discovered, which disables safety systems designed to shut down an automated system if the process it’s controlling becomes potentially dangerous.
 While these attacks focused on high profile targets, all properties and ICS systems face similar types of threats.

 Smart properties, which use similar technology to traditional ICS operators, are just as (if not more) vulnerable to attacks.
 Building engineers are typically not experienced in traditional IT security, nor are they completely cognizant of security risks involving automated technology.
-While utility providers and manufacturers generally have robust access control security and IT teams who handle security operations, smart buildings rarely have such dedicated resources and personnel.
+While utility providers and manufacturers generally have robust access control security and IT teams who handle security operations, true smart building cyber security plans rarely exist.
 The technology that is typically installed at a smart property is usually done by a third-party system integrator or an engineer from the SCADA vendor’s firm, providing limited awareness and knowledge of how the technology works to the property operator or manager.
 When problems arise in the network, outside assistance is usually required to troubleshoot.

 A recent Symantec report reveals that ransomware saw a 12% increase in enterprise targets, suggesting hackers are shifting focus to higher-value targets.
 In total, ransomware costs businesses around $75 billion per year (Source: Datto) and the average cost of a ransomware attack was $133,000 (Source: Sophos).
 In 2019, ransomware attacks from phishing emails increased 109 percent since 2017 (Source: PhishMe[) and according to Webroot, 1.5 million new phishing sites are created every month.